tunib-ai/oslo/NEWMODEL.md

 There are some models that has the combined (fused) attention query, key, value projection parameters in the Transformers.
 For example, there is `c_attn` layer module in the `GPT2Model` in the Transformers.
 This layer module has the size like (3 * dim, dim).
 We defined this type of module as the 'fused' module.
-So, if the layer module is the 'fused' module, you have to set this argument to `True`.
+So, if the layer module is the 'fused' module, you have to set this argument to the number of fused layer.
+In th most cases this value is 1 (not-fused).
+If the query, key, value parameters are fused, this value should be 3.
+If the key and value parameters are fused, this value should be 2.

 #### 1.1.6 `reversed`
 Normally `nn.Linear` layer module has a weight parameter that has the size of (output, input).